AaronFriesen/Trydent/README.md

 To run only our tests, run `gradle test`.

-To see some blinking lights, try: `gradle sample -P example=AnimationExample` For more examples, look in `src/main/java/edu/gatech/cs2340/trydent/sample`.
+To see some blinking lights, try: `gradle sample -P example=AnimationExample`.
+For more examples, look in `src/main/java/edu/gatech/cs2340/trydent/sample`.

 For other useful commands, see `gradle tasks`.